aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Slings

 Slings are simple in construction and difficult in exploitation.
 They make use centripetal force.
 A sling is essentially a length of sinew with a "nest" for the projectile (usually a round stone or metal bullet) at the center.
 Despite the range, slings are difficult to aim and therefore have a low range increment.
 Slings can also be used to shoot stones, in absence of proper ammunition, but the attack is at disadvantage.
-Slings have the "light" and "unwieldy" properties.
+Slings have the "subtle" and "unwieldy" properties.
 Slings cannot be used effectively from prone.

 ___
 ### Bows